chubillkelvin/core-native-boilerplate/README.md

 It is a lightweight framework based on React Native + Redux + Redux Saga, in strict TypeScript.

+[V8 Javascript Engine](https://github.com/Kudo/react-native-v8) is used by android by default in this project for better performance.

 # Quick start

 To start, we recommend you to first have latest stable version of [nodejs](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) installed.